757th Airlift Squadron: Later reserve operations

 In 1969, the C-119 was leaving the Air Force airlift inventory, although it served in special operations, and the squadron began converting to the Cessna U-3 Blue Canoe.
 Although this plane was as ill-suited to the forward air control mission as it was to the airlift mission, in January 1970, the squadron became the 757th Tactical Air Control Squadron in January 1970.
-The squadron's time with the U-3 was short, for it began operating the Cessna A-37 Dragonfly the following year, first as the 757th Special Operations Squadron, and then as the 757th Tactical Fighter Sqyuadron. it would operate the Dragonfly for the next ten years.
+The squadron's time with the U-3 was short, for it began operating the Cessna A-37 Dragonfly the following year, first as the 757th Special Operations Squadron, and then as the 757th Tactical Fighter Squadron. it would operate the Dragonfly for the next ten years.

 Return to airlift mission, aerial spray mission

 In 1981, the squadron again became the 757th Tactical Airlift Squadron as it began its current association with the Lockheed C-130 Hercules.

 In February 1992, the squadron was redesignated the 757th Airlift Squadron and added the aerial spray mission with special equipment mounted in the cargo compartment of its C-130s.

 In 2005, the squadron flew missions over Louisiana and Texas in the aftermath of Hurricane Katrina, spraying 2.9 e6acre to combat mosquitoes and filth flies.

 In May 2010, the 757th deployed to the Gulf of Mexico in response to the Deepwater Horizon oil spill.
 The squadron utilized their aircraft's Modular Aerial Spray System (MASS) in order to spray a dispersing agent to break up the oil slick on the water.

 In 2022, members of the squadron deployed among other 910th Airlift Wing personnel to staff the 75th Expeditionary Airlift Squadron (75th EAS) at Camp Lemonnier, Djibouti.
 The 75th EAS is a deployed unit, made up of rotating Air Force Reserve Command and Air National Guard units.